How to prevent falls at home

 A lot of falls happen indoors, so fall-proofing your loved one’s home is key to reducing their chances of experiencing a fall.
 Taking a look around their home, or walking around with them, can help you spot any potential hazards and come up with a plan.

 Here are three quick and easy ways to fall-proof an elderly relative’s home:

-2) A trip to the bathroom is one of the leading causes of a fall at night.
-Installing a night light in the bedroom, as well as on the landing, can make it a lot safer for your mum and dad to use the restroom.
+- A trip to the bathroom is one of the leading causes of a fall at night.
+Installing a night light in the bedroom, as well as on the landing, can make it a lot safer for your mum or dad to use the toilet.

 What to do if you’re worried about a loved one falling